prireto/NAGeno/README.md

 - ./scripts/genoSuperscript.sh: line 207: run_clairs_to: command not found
 - how about introducing a starting step like --start-at var-calling and internal options to start at any step in the pipeline?

+# To do:

+- Add `nageno` as official name to readme
+- Change filenames correctly to `nageno`
+- Remove unused environments